Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "DOC, ROSE!
 ARE YOU DECENT, OR AM I INTERRUPTING HAPPY TIME?"

-Both of their heads snapped up, eyes meeting and filled with alarm as they both exclaimed, "Jack."
+Both of their heads snapped up, eyes meeting as they both exclaimed, "Jack."

 "Harkness!" the Doctor whisper-shouted, grabbing his jacket off the floor and holding it in front of his open trousers.